koehnl/Seabird_ForageFish_model/README.md

 -Code to run and produce Figures 4-8 (Results figures) from Koehn et al. 2021.
 Including -Code to run seabird model with various forage fish harvest control rule scenarios (Fig 6) - labeled by figure

--Code to run code to play with functional response shapes and create Figure 2 from Koehn et al. 2021 - functional_response&Fig2_AP.R
+-Code to play with functional response shapes and create Figure 2 from Koehn et al. 2021 - functional_response&Fig2_AP.R

 Note:
 "Source" code that is sourced by other files to produce results are: